Adetona/AutoTweet/README.md

 <p><li> After the configuration, you should  <code> cd </code>  to the directory where the script is located, then type <code> node server.js </code> in your terminal and run it </li></p>

-<p> If your configuration is complete the  tweet will be posted on your account at the scheduled time. </p>
+<p> If your configuration is complete the  tweet will be posted to your account at the scheduled time. </p>

 ### Deploying to Heroku